Tecnosamba21/SamPad/README.md

 ## What is SamPad

-SamPad is an open source proyect that wants to become into an interesting and confortable way to write, see and edit whatever txt files type
+SamPad is an open source project that wants to become into an interesting and confortable way to write, see and edit whatever txt files type

 ## How to...
 Test SamPad!